-- Model Risk.
-If the quantitative models or data that are used in managing the fund prove to be incorrect or incomplete, investment decisions made in reliance on the models or data may not produce the desired results and the fund may realize losses.
-Additionally, market movements are likely to change the risk levels and risk allocations of the fund.
-Investments made based on quantitative models may perform differently from the market as a whole. - Fluctuation of NAV and share price risk.
+- Fluctuation of NAV and share price risk.
 Shares may trade at a larger premium or discount to the fund's net asset value ("NAV") than shares of other ETFs.
 The NAV of the fund will generally fluctuate with changes in the market value of the fund's holdings.
 The fund's shares can be bought and sold in the secondary market at market prices.
 Disruptions to creations and redemptions, the existence of extreme market volatility or potential lack of an active trading market for the fund's shares may result in the fund's shares trading significantly above (at a premium) or below (at a discount) NAV or the intraday value of the fund's holdings.
 In addition, in stressed market conditions or periods of market disruption or volatility, the market for fund shares may become less liquid in response to deteriorating liquidity in the markets for the fund's underlying portfolio holdings. - Trading issues risk.
-The fund, which began trading publicly in January 2023, has a limited public trading history.
+The fund, which began trading publicly in September 2022, has a limited public trading history.
 There can be no assurance that an active trading market will develop or be maintained or that the market for fund shares will operate as intended, which could lead to the fund's shares trading at wider spreads and larger premiums and discounts to NAV than other actively managed ETFs.
 As a result, it may cost investors more to trade fund shares than shares of other ETFs.
 There is no guarantee that the fund will be able to attract market makers and authorized participants.
 Market makers and authorized participants are not obligated to make a market in the fund's shares or to submit purchase and redemption orders for creation units.
-The market prices of the fund's shares are expected to fluctuate, in some cases materially, in response to changes in the fund's shares.
-Putnam Management cannot predict whether the fund's holdings.
+The market prices of the fund's shares are expected to fluctuate, in some cases materially, in response to changes in the fund's NAV, the intraday value of the Fund's holdings and supply and demand for the fund's shares.
+Putnam Management cannot predict whether the fund's shares will trade above, below or at their NAV or the intraday value of the fund's holdings.
 During such periods, investors may incur significant losses if they sell shares.